Acceptable Use Policy for Computer Usage

 - Network connections may not be used to provide network access to anyone outside the University community or for any purposes other than those that are in direct support of the academic mission of the University.

 - All computers connected to FDU’s network must run an operating system and configuration that is supported by its vendor with regard to security patches and updates, as well as antivirus software with current virus definitions.
 It is the user’s responsibility to keep their virus definitions up to date and to apply all critical operating system updates.
-More information is available at it.fdu.edu or send questions to firstname.lastname@example.org.
+More information is available at https://it.fdu.edu or submit questions through the SAMI Support portal or by emailing email@example.com.

 - Users may not alter the operating system or configuration of University owned computers without the explicit written authorization of the Associate Vice President of Systems and Networking (or designee).

 Computing resources are created to support the instructional, research, and administrative activities of the University, and are the property of the University.
 Personal use of the University’s computing resources, except for students enrolled at the University, should be incidental and kept to a minimum.
 Use of such resources by an employee for other than work-related matters should be reasonable and limited so that it does not prevent the employee from attending to and completing work effectively and efficiently, does not incur additional cost to the University, and does not preclude others with work-related needs from using the resources, including the shared campus and Internet bandwidth.